ARMmbed/mbed-client-linux-example/README.md

 ![Static Resource](img/static_resource.jpg)

-To stop and unregister the lwm2m client example, you need to interrupt the program by selecting CTRL+C, for which the console will display `Unregistering endpoint`.This will send an unregister message to mbed Device Server.
-After a successful unregistration, the console will display `Unregistration done --> exiting` and it will terminate the program.Also, the endpoint will disappear from endpoint list in WebUI.
+To stop and unregister the LWM2M Client example, you need to interrupt the program by selecting CTRL+C, for which the console will display `Unregistering endpoint`.This will send an unregister message to mbed Device Server.
+After a successful unregistration, the console will display `Unregistration done --> exiting` and it will terminate the program.
+Also, the endpoint will disappear from the endpoint list of the WebUI.